Authored by John Sarantakes

 It’s a long-time dilemma for many IT organizations: whether to devote resources to custom software application development or look for a commercial off-the-shelf (COTS) solution.
 More concisely, whether to build or buy.
 While there’s no denying the potential cost benefits of a ready-made COTS application, there are certain situations where bespoke software is the clear winner.
-Here are five compelling signs that it’s time for an IT organization to go custom for enterprise applications.
+Here are five compelling signs that it’s time for an IT organization to go custom when analyzing COTS vs custom software solutions for enterprise applications.

 Your key “must haves” aren’t available